 4. Contact Grand Natural to Dispose of Used Cooking Oil

-Grand Natural will collect your old cooking oil and recycle it to create biodiesel and other materials.
+Grand Natural will collect your old cooking oil recycling to create biodiesel and other materials.
 This is a type of fuel that is clean-burning, and many service vehicles make use of it.
-If you’re wondering how to dispose cooking oil properly, this is one easy solution.
+If you’re wondering how to dispose of cooking oil properly, this is one easy solution.
 Contact Grand Natural today or visit us at 135 South Lemon Street in Orange, California.